-The purpose of this chapter is to establish a program (28)for special training and services to facilitate the adoption of children who are HIV positive.
-Welfare and Inst.
+The purpose of this chapter is to establish a program (25)for special training and services to facilitate the adoption of children who are HIV positive.
+Welf. & Inst.
 Code § 16135.
-The department shall establish a program of specialized training and supportive services to families adopting court dependent children who are HIV positive.
-Welfare and Inst.
+The Department shall establish a program of specialized training and supportive services to families adopting court dependent children who are HIV positive.
+Welf. & Inst.
 Code § 16135.10.
-The training curriculum shall include but not be limited to: orientation; effect of alcohol and controlled substances on fetuses; normal and abnormal early childhood development; special medical needs and disabilities; recovery from addiction to alcohol and controlled substances; selfcare for the caregiver; issues in parenting children with prenatal alcohol and controlled substance exposure; issues specific to caring for an HIV-positive child; and HIV/AIDS in children.
-Welfare and Inst.
+The training curriculum shall include but not be limited to: orientation; effect of alcohol and controlled substances on fetuses; normal and abnormal early childhood development; special medical needs and disabilities; recovery from addiction to alcohol and controlled substances; selfcare for the caregiver; issues in parenting children with prenatal alcohol and controlled substance exposure; issues specific to caring for an HIV-positive child; and HIV or AIDS in children.
+Welf. & Inst.
 Code § 16135.13.
 The county shall determine whether the child is eligible for services and select a specialized prospective adoptive home for the child.
-Welfare and Inst.
+Welf. & Inst.
 Code § 16135.14.
-The department shall develop necessary procedures and standardized programs for a specialized adoptive home training project, assist counties in coordinating sources of funding and services available to eligible children, require that participating counties coordinate [CALIFORNIA]

-available services for this population and their adoptive families, and provide to requesting counties information necessary to establish a program.
-Welfare and Inst.
+The Department shall develop necessary procedures and standardized programs for a specialized adoptive home training project, assist counties in coordinating sources of funding and services available to eligible children, require that participating counties coordinate available services for this population and their adoptive families, and provide to requesting counties information necessary to establish a program.
+Welf. & Inst.
 Code § 16135.25.
 A county may place children who are HIV positive in prospective homes.
 If a county makes a placement, a preadoptive parent trained by health care professionals may provide specialized in-home health care to that child who was placed in their home for the purpose of adoption.
-Welfare and Inst.
+Welf. & Inst.
 Code § 16135.30.